Sacred 2 character selection with the High Elf class chosen in the menu before starting the campaign.

 Use the map actively

 Ancaria is huge, and it’s easy to lose your bearings.
 Check the map often, especially when you have multiple active quests.
-It saves time and makes it easier to combine objectives in the same area.
+It saves time and makes it easier to stack objectives in the same area.

 Tip 4